-Of course you guys must be wondering…what’s all the fuss about how to correctly wash your hair.
+You guys must probably be wondering what all the fuss about how to correctly wash your hair.
 I mean, it’s the simplest thing to do, right?
 Sorry to break it to you, but you couldn't be more wrong.
 TBH, the way you wash your tresses can be the difference between a good hair day and a bad hair day.
 To help you take your shampoo game to the next level, allow us to guide you through the right way to wash your hair for silky, shiny, beautiful strands.

 Your hair is like a personal mood board.
 If you are happy and relaxed, your hair will be happy and shiny too, but if you're stressed, it will reflect on your hair in the form of dullness and breakage.
 So, it only makes sense that you give your tresses a little extra care every now and then to keep them healthy and happy all along.

 But going to a salon to treat and pamper your hair every time can be a bit difficult, not to mention heavy on the pockets too.
-That’s why we mapped out a step-by-step guide on how to give yourself that professional hair wash at home.
-Untangle your doubts and brush your way into a luscious future by reading on!
+That’s why we mapped out a step-by-step guide how to wash hair salon-style at home.
+Read on.

 Before you begin with your hair washing routine, wet your hair with warm water.
 This is how to remove dirt from hair and build-up while shampooing your strands.
 Also, ensure that the water is neither too cold nor too hot because hot as hot water damages the hair and cold water is not effective in removing dirt or oil build-up.
 So ladies, if you want that most effective wash and of course, a relaxing one - keep a finger out for the temperature.
 Using lukewarm water can help open up the hair cuticles and get rid of dirt and grime effectively.
 So, what are you waiting for?
 Get the tap running.